diku-dk/sml-tigr/README.md

-Standard ML examples include the [hello](sml-examples/hello/hello.sml) and [flags](sml-examples/flags/flags.sml) examples ported to Standard ML from C, the [mandel](sml-examples/mandel/mandel.sml) example demonstrating an interactive Mandelbrot viewer, and the [nbody](sml-examples/nbody/nbody.sml) example demonstrating an interactive Nbody simulator.
+Standard ML examples include the [hello](sml-examples/hello/hello.sml) and [flags](sml-examples/flags/flags.sml) examples ported to Standard ML from C, the [mandel](sml-examples/mandel/mandel.sml) example demonstrating an interactive Mandelbrot viewer, the [nbody](sml-examples/nbody/nbody.sml) example demonstrating an interactive Nbody simulator, and the [ray](sml-examples/ray/ray.sml) example demonstrating dynamic ray-tracing.

 ## The C Library (from https://github.com/erkkah/tigr)

 TIGR is a tiny cross-platform graphics library, providing a unified API for Windows, macOS, Linux, iOS and Android.

 TIGR's core is a simple framebuffer library.
+On top of that, TIGR provides a few helpers for the common tasks that 2D programs generally
-On top of that, we provide a few helpers for the common tasks that 2D programs generally need:
+need:

  - Bitmap-backed windows.
  - Direct access to bitmaps, no locking.